Peergos/iframe-sw-streams/README.md

 ## Chrome issue

-If I check crossOriginIsolated inside the sandboxed iframe it is set to FALSE In Safari and firefox it is set to TRUE.
+If I check crossOriginIsolated inside the sandboxed iframe it is set to FALSE.
+In Safari and firefox it is set to TRUE.

 The fact that it is FALSE means I cannot host multi-threaded WASM code in the sandbox as SharedArrayBuffer is only available if crossOriginIsolated=TRUE